NubeIO/rubix-ce-docs/docs/rubix-ce/services/histories.md

 ![histories-point-settings.png](img/histories-point-settings.png)

-# Viewing Histories
+## Viewing Histories
-You have two options for viewing history within Rubix CE:

-**Directly from a Point**: You can view the history directly from a specific point.
-This allows you to access the historical data associated with that particular point, typically through a dedicated interface or visualization tool.

-**From the services/histories Tab**: Alternatively, you can access history data from the services/histories tab.
+**From the services/histories Tab**: You can access history data from the services/histories tab.
 This tab provides a centralized location for viewing and managing historical data from multiple points or devices within your environment.
 It offers a comprehensive overview of historical trends and allows for easy navigation and analysis of past data records.

-## From a point

 ![history-from-point.gif](img/history-from-point.gif)